You are here

 Wine and Dine

-One of the latest gems to grace this buzzworthy neighborhood is the 17,000-square-foot District Winery, home to a sleek winery and Ana, a restaurant specializing in unique dishes like Maryland crab beignets and pastrami-spiced monkfish.
+The 17,000-square-foot District Winery is home to a sleek winery and Ana, a restaurant specializing in unique dishes like Maryland crab beignets and pastrami-spiced monkfish.
 Start your wine-filled day with a tour of the on-site facilities, which includes a flight at the tasting bar, before settling down for seasonal new American fare and waterfront views at Ana, where there’s space for 50-plus diners indoors and 80 more on the adjoining patio.
-A number of its current pours were produced specifically for DC at Brooklyn Winery, although the winery has begun serving its first DC-made wine: the 2017 dry rosé.

 If there’s anyone who knows the DC dining scene, it’s Haidar Karoum, chef-owner of the globally inspired Chloe.
 Karoum has made a splash in the neighborhood with an international tour de force menu designed for sharing.